freewinds/laravel-admin/README.md

 </a>

 <h2 align="center">IMPORTANT</h2>
-<p>This repository is forked from "z-song/laravel-admin".
-This repository is customized for exceedone/exment.</p>
+<p>This repository is forked from exceedone/laravel-admin, based on "z-song/laravel-admin". </p>

  - Support sub directory.
  - Enable getting child model in hasmany field.